lumenbiomics/inline-algorithm-sdk/README.md

                 ]
             The bounding box (bbox) value contains information about model detections in the form of [x1, y1, x2, y2].

+            OR

+        List[List] (to be deprecated in the future)
+            A two-dimensional list with the processed data.
+Ex - [[0, 0, 0.9, 1.2, 0.8, "tumor"], [123, 321, 200, 400, 0.6, "stroma"]].
+            Each sub array contains information about bounding boxes like [x1, y1, x2, y2, confidence, class strings].
         """
         return